 Claims assumptions are based on long term experience.
-In light of Covid-19 the claims experience in 2020 has been reviewed and for one product the assumptions were kept unchanged, due to the uncertainty caused by Covid-19, where previous long term experience was suggesting a reduction.
+No changes to claims assumptions were made due to Covid-19.
 Similarly persistency experience has been reviewed and no changes to assumptions were made because of Covid-19.
 The Company continues to monitor for any changes to long term experience due to Covid-19.
 The level of uncertainty within the assumptions used in the calculation of the technical provisions is regularly monitored and is not considered to have a material impact on total liabilities under reasonably foreseeable events.

 Refer to Note 3.
-Management of insurance and financial risk, in the Company's financial statements for the year ended 31 December 2021 for further detail on material uncertainty in the calculation of technical provisions.
+Management of insurance and financial risk, in the Company's financial statements for the year ended 31 December 2022 for further detail on material uncertainty in the calculation of technical provisions.